DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 - post-series
 ---

-In this post series we will study the [Lightweight Directory Access Protocol (LDAP)](https://tools.ietf.org/html/rfc4511): a protocol developed in the '90s as an open, simpler alternative to other directory protocols.
+In this post series, we will study the [Lightweight Directory Access Protocol (LDAP)](https://tools.ietf.org/html/rfc4511): a protocol developed in the 90s to be an open, simpler alternative to other directory protocols.
 We will also talk about Active Directory (Microsoft's LDAP implementation with extra features) and how to use it as an authentication mechanism.
-For the purposes of this post we will focus on the generic [LdapConnection API](https://msdn.microsoft.com/en-us/library/system.directoryservices.protocols.aspx).
-In the next post we will take a look at the Active Directory specific [PrincipalContext API](https://msdn.microsoft.com/en-us/library/system.directoryservices.accountmanagement.principalcontext.aspx).
+For the purposes of this post, we will focus on the generic [LdapConnection API](https://msdn.microsoft.com/en-us/library/system.directoryservices.protocols.aspx).
+In the next post, we will take a look at the Active Directory specific [PrincipalContext API](https://msdn.microsoft.com/en-us/library/system.directoryservices.accountmanagement.principalcontext.aspx).
 Get the [full code](https://github.com/auth0/blog-ldap-csharp-example) and read on!

 -----

 ## What is LDAP?
-LDAP is a protocol defining a series of operations through which you can access information that is part of a **directory**.
+LDAP is a protocol that defines a series of operations through which you can access information that is part of a **directory**.
 A directory is a tree containing a set of **attributes** associated with a unique identifier (or primary key).
-If you are familiar with document based databases this may sound familiar.
+If you are familiar with document-based databases, this may sound familiar.
 The primary key is usually a **name**.
-This means that LDAP is perfectly suited as a **user information database**.
+This means that LDAP is perfectly suited to be a **user information database**.
 Even though most of the time it is used as a user directory, LDAP can also work as a generic information sharing service.

 ![LDAP's tree-structured attributes](https://cdn.auth0.com/blog/ldap/ldap-tree.png)

 One common use of LDAP is as part of **single-sign-on (SSO)** systems.
 If you are not familiar with SSO, read our [introduction to SSO](https://auth0.com/blog/2015/09/23/what-is-and-how-does-single-sign-on-work/).

 The following diagram shows how a simple SSO system can work using LDAP.
 The diagram shows a simplified [Microsoft Active Directory](https://en.wikipedia.org/wiki/Active_Directory) configuration using LDAP.
-Active Directory stores user information in a LDAP server.
+Active Directory stores user information in an LDAP server.
 When a user attempts to login to his or her Windows PC, Windows validates the login information against the LDAP/Active Directory server.
 Whenever a user tries to do something that requires authentication, an application can use information from the Active Directory server to validate the user's identity.
 Of course, if SSO is not required, Active Directory can also be used as a simple authentication mechanism.

 ![LDAP-based Microsoft Active Directory](https://cdn.auth0.com/blog/ldap/active-directory.png)

 ## Protocol overview
-The best way of understanding a protocol is getting your hands a bit dirty and learning its inner workings.
+The best way to understand a protocol is to get your hands a bit dirty and learn its inner workings.
 Fortunately, barring binary encoding details and other low-level stuff, LDAP is a fairly simple protocol.
 LDAP defines a series of **operations** that are available to clients.
 Clients can connect to two types of servers:

 - **Directory System Agent (DSA):** a server which allows LDAP operations
-- **Global Catalog:** a special type of server that stores reduced sets of replicated information from DSAs to speed-up searches.
+- **Global Catalog:** a special type of server that stores reduced sets of replicated information from DSAs to speed up searches.

 Clients send requests to the server.
 In turn, the server answers those requests.
-Most requests are **asynchronous**, others are necessarily synchronous (such as the connection handshake).
-Additionaly, the server may send special messages to the clients even when there are no pending requests that require a response (for example the server may send a message to notify clients that it is shutting down).
+Most requests are **asynchronous**; others are necessarily synchronous (such as the connection handshake).
+Additionally, the server may send special messages to clients even when there are no pending requests that require a response (for example, the server may send a message to notify clients that it is shutting down).
 All information is encoded using **ASN.1** (see below for more details).
 TLS and/or SASL may be used to ensure privacy and perform authentication.

 ![LDAP is an asynchronous protocol](https://cdn.auth0.com/blog/ldap/ldap-async-2.png)